A Minor Major Ninth (Am(maj9)) chords on guitar

 No guitar diagrams created yet for this chord.
 Request one here

-Chord tones in the A m(maj9) chord
+What notes are included in the A m(maj9) chord?